matthew-j-roche/MONOPPOLY/notes/ccAndChance.md

 "AI Arms Race Funding: Secure additional funding for your AI arms race efforts.
 Collect a significant amount of money to invest in research, acquisitions, or marketing."

-"AI Data Breach: Your company suffers a major AI data breach.
-Pay a penalty for the loss of valuable data or invest in enhanced cybersecurity measures."

-"AI Collaboration: Collaborate with another player to jointly develop an AI technology.
-Share the costs and benefits of the collaboration, fostering innovation and competitiveness."

-"Regulatory Approval: Your AI technology receives regulatory approval, granting you a competitive advantage.
-Gain a percentage of market share from each player as they seek your technology for compliance."

-"Court Victory: Your company wins a significant court battle against a competitor.
-Gain a percentage of market share from that competitor as a result of the favorable ruling."

-"Patent Infringement Success: Successfully defend your AI technology against a patent infringement claim.
-Retain full ownership and gain a percentage of market share from the plaintiff."

-"Trade Secret Protection: Your company successfully defends its AI trade secrets in a legal battle.
-Gain a research bonus as a result of preserving your proprietary advantage."

 "Licensing Agreement: Negotiate a lucrative licensing agreement for your AI technology.
 Collect a substantial royalty fee from another player utilizing your patented technology."

-"IP Portfolio Expansion: Acquire a valuable portfolio of AI patents through a court-ordered auction.
-Enhance your company's intellectual property assets, increasing market value."

 "Strategic Lawsuit: Initiate a strategic lawsuit against a competitor to gain a competitive advantage.
 Collect a percentage of market share from the targeted player if the lawsuit is successful."